Cape May: Phenomenal Fall Migration - Birding Tour

 After some brief final local birding in the morning, we shall head back to the airport as a group.
 The tour leader will drop off everyone at Philadelphia International Airport at the same time (between noon and 1pm), in time for mid-afternoon departures or later.

 PACE: Easy.
 This is not a physically-demanding tour (see Physical Difficulty section below), but the days will be pretty long.
 Sunrise at this time of year is around 6:45am, so we will generally eat breakfast around 6:00am and depart the hotel at 6:30am.
 Sunsets around 6pm, so we will be back at the hotel by then, with a break before dinner.
 Participants can expect to make multiple birding stops throughout the day.
-Some of the lunches may be field lunches to avoid restaurants and crowds, or will be taken at outside dining areas.

 PHYSICAL DIFFICULTY: Easy.
 All of our birding stops will require light to moderate walking, but we’ll rarely cover more than a mile at a stretch.
 The pace will be very mellow, and the footing should be level everywhere we go.
 There won’t be steep hikes on rocky trails, and anyone in average walking shape will do just fine on this tour.
 The only long drives on this tour are to and from Philadelphia, a journey of around 2 hours.
 All of the other sites are within an hour of our base.
-It is a coastal-based, and so there are no elevation issues!
+It is a coastal-based tour, and so there are no elevation issues!

-CLIMATE: New Jersey in the fall is a season of change and so be prepared for all weathers, wind, rain, cold, and warm,.
+CLIMATE: New Jersey in the fall is a season of change and so be prepared for all weathers, wind, rain, cold, and warm.
 We could experience all of this in one day in the fall!
 Rain gear is essential, and good walking shoes, preferably waterproof, are suggested.
 The average monthly high/lows at this time of year are a comfortable 61-77F (16-25C), with comfortable humidity of around 15% at this time too.
 The months of September and October average about 6 days of rain per month in Cape May.

 WHEN TO GO: Cape May is an important site for migration in spring and fall, with the highest numbers of birds encountered during the fall period between September and November.
 Later tours in that period are better for numbers of seabirds.
 This tour has been timed to hit the main peak of migration, with an excellent selection of warblers and other songbirds, shorebirds, hawks and other raptors, and the start of the seabird migration all covered during this tour.
 We can easily arrange custom tours either side of these set dates, if these specific dates do not work.
 A week either side of this would still be very productive indeed.